20c/vaping/docs/quickstart.md

     pip install graphsrv==1.2.0
     ```

-Clone the github repository to have access to the example configuration files
+Clone the github repository to have access to the example configuration files:

 ```sh
 git clone git@github.com:20c/vaping.git